SeolHa314/gupshik-kakaotalk-bot/README.md

 # gupshik-kakaotalk-bot
-The bot for displaying Gupshik in Kakaotalk for Gyunggi-do students.
+The bot for displaying School meals in Kakaotalk for Gyunggi-do students.

 Please install modules using pip3 -r requirements.txt